Bloomberg Software Engineer Onsite Interview: Every Round, What It Tests

 "Why Bloomberg?"
 Is Not Optional

 A generic answer will hurt you.
 Bloomberg wants to hear a connection to their actual mission: making financial markets more transparent through technology.
-They build the Terminal that 350,000 professionals rely on daily.
+They build the Terminal that around 325,000 financial professionals rely on daily.
 They process enormous volumes of real-time data across global markets.
-They have one of the largest private codebases in the world.
+Read a few Tech at Bloomberg posts before you walk in, and reference the specific problem domain that pulled you in.

 "I heard Bloomberg has interesting tech" fails.
 Connecting your experience to something specific about Bloomberg's products or the problems they solve works.